The upcoming election is a presidential primary. Learn About Presidential Primaries

 Enter your address below to see what you can expect on Election Day.

-Only registered voters affiliated with a particular party may vote in its primary.
-Annually parties may choose to open their primaries to all registered voters up to 6 months before Election Day.
-See Maryland Republican Party or Democratic Party sites for more details.
+Only registered voters affiliated with a particular party may vote in that party’s primary.
+See Maryland’s Republican Party or Democratic Party sites for more details.

 Your state automatically registers people to vote at their address of record when they interact with certain state agencies.
 If you have moved, changed your name or want to add a political party selection, you must update your voter registration.
 Click here to check to see if you are registered to vote, and update your registration if needed.